Let me ask you something straight up.

 Grit is a word that gets thrown around a lot, but here’s a simple way to think about it: grit is the ability to keep going when things get hard, even when you feel like quitting.

 Think of a guy who goes to the gym three times a week not because he always feels like it, but because he committed to it.
 Or a man who keeps showing up for his kids, his work, and himself on the tough days — not just the easy ones.
-That steady, quiet persistence?
-That’s grit.
+That steady, quiet persistence — that ability to keep going when things get hard — that’s grit in action.

 The problem is, most people try to shortcut the process.
 They go all-in at the start — extreme diets, brutal workout programs, radical lifestyle overhauls — and burn out within weeks.
 Then they assume they just “don’t have what it takes.”